lanyonm/wiimote-invaders/README.md

     sudo apt-get install python-cwiid
     pip install websocket-client

+To test that you have the py bits working run ``python python/wiimote.py``.

 #### Node

     sudo apt-get install nodejs npm
+    npm rebuild

 ## Running
+If you're developing instead of just running:

     supervisor --watch . --extensions "node|js|jade|py" server.js

 ## Notes
 * It took some time to find a pair of websocket libs that would allow that Python and Node.js to talk to each other.
 I settled on ``websocket-client`` and ``websocket.io`` because they worked.
+*

+## TODO
+* get the child spawn to keep python running after an exit
+* re-work python loop so that moving and shooting can happen at the same time
 *